 The following are the major difference between micro and macro environment:

-- Microenvironment is the environment which is in immediate contact with the firm.
+- The microenvironment is the environment which is in immediate contact with the firm.
 The environment which is not specific to a particular firm but can influence the working of all the business groups is known as Macro Environment.

-- The microenvironmental factors are controllable by the business.
+- The microenvironmental factors are controllable by the business but to some extent only.
 However, the macroeconomic variables are uncontrollable.

 - The elements of the microenvironment affect directly and regularly to the firm which is just opposite in the case of the macro environment.